IDS6145-18Spring/assignment-1-practice-designing-models-jsongski/README.md

 ![Image of Smart City](images/smartcity.png)

 Single-use plastic (e.g., shopping bags, beverage containers, straws) pose a threat to the environment and public health.
-Plastic bags are particularly problematic because they are not accepted by Orlando's recycling program and must be taken to a designated location that accepts plastic bags for recycling, which makes recycling difficult..
+Plastic bags are particularly problematic because they are not accepted by Orlando's recycling program and must be taken to a designated location that accepts plastic bags for recycling, which makes recycling difficult and inconvenient.
-Discarded plastic contributes to pollution and has threatened marine life.
+Discarded plastic contributes to pollution and threatens ecosystems including oceans.
+Plastic pollution also poses a threat to human health, given plastic particles find their way in marine animals or vegetables that are then consumed by humans.
+Americans use 100 billion plastic shopping bags a year, many of which end up in landfills (https://www.nrdc.org/media/2008/080109).
+Cutting down plastic bag use can significantly reduce landfill waste and pollution.

 ![Image of dolphin with plastic bag.
 Source: http://www.businessinsider.com/hawaii-plastic-bag-ban-2015-7](images/dolphin_plastic)

-(remove: States your motivation clearly: why is it important / interesting to solve this problem?)
-(remove: Add real-world examples, if any)
-(remove: Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 Arguably, the most effective way to drastically reduce plastic bag consumption is through legislation, i.e., banning plastic bags.
-Such measures have nearly eliminated plastic bag use in cities like ____
+Such measures have cut down on plastic bag use in US cities and states (http://www.ncsl.org/research/environment-and-natural-resources/plastic-bag-legislation.aspx#Bans).
 However, plastic bag bans may not succeed, either because they do not pass due to lack of support, or if they are implemented, they may face opposition from consumers.
-For example, Chicago repealed its plastic bag ban
+For example, Chicago repealed its plastic bag ban in favor of a tax after consumer opposition (http://www.orlandosentinel.com/opinion/os-ed-plastic-bag-ban-guest-editorial-20170327-story.html).
-Without legislation, stores can take on a key role in reducing demand for plastic bags by encouraging consumers to be more proactive in their sustainability efforts.
-Some stores offer financial incentives for bringing reusable bags (e.g., 5 cents per bag).
+Without legislation or mandated taxes, stores can take on a key role in reducing demand for plastic bags by encouraging consumers to be more proactive in their voluntary sustainability efforts.
+Some stores, like Target and Whole Foods, already offer financial incentives for bringing reusable bags (e.g., 5 to 10 cents per bag).
+Additionally, Whole Foods only uses paper bags at checkout counters, eliminating them as an option.
+Stores can influence consumer behavior without requiring lawmakers to step in.

-Sharing programs have been implemented to promote sustainability and health, such as car sharing and bike sharing programs.
+One potential approach is a sharing program.
+Sharing programs have been implemented to promote sustainability, convenience, and health in other ways, such as car sharing (http://www.zipcar.com/carsharing) and bike sharing (https://juicebikeshare.com/).
+However, before starting a sharing program, it is necessary to consider potential unintended consequences, like theft.
+In China, a start-up umbrella-sharing company reported losing almost all of the 300,000 umbrellas they offered for participants (https://www.washingtonpost.com/news/worldviews/wp/2017/07/12/a-chinese-umbrella-sharing-start-up-just-lost-nearly-all-of-its-300000-umbrellas/?utm_term=.c397e1aa9189).
+Because bags, like umbrellas, are small and easier to steal or lose than cars, it is worth considering a tracking system and incentive program to motivate customers not only to participate, but to return bags to reduce loss.
+To address the issue of motivation and theft/loss, a system can be developed to track bags and link them to customers, and to integrate gamification into the program to increase motivation and engagement with the program.

 ## Requirements (Experimental Design)

-(remove: You should start by specifying a set of requirements.
-I specified a topic Smart Cities but what exactly does that mean-  you should practice formulating your own set of requirements and an experiment.
-Define a hypothesis of a problem cities face and how a smart city would possibly help alleviate this issue.
-This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)
+Given the threat of plastic pollution and the potential benefits of switching to more sustainable alternatives, efforts to reduce plastic use in communities could have a beneficial impact on the environment.
+However, reusable shopping bags may not be used regularly by consumers despite widespread availability.
+Barriers to regular use may include having to purchase bags.
+However, relatively inexpensive bags are offered by stores, and even if consumers purchase reusable bags, they must remember to bring them to the store when they shop.
+Additionally, used bags harbor bacteria and consumers typically do not keep up with cleaning.
+Thus, despite a desire to reduce plastic bag use, reusable bags are less convenient than disposable alternatives and unless motivation to use them is high, consumers may continue to use plastic bags even if they are aware of the harmful effects of plastic waste on the environment.
+A smart reusable bag management system will provide a solution by making reusable bags more convenient to use, and by motivating consumers to participate using gamification.

 The Smart Orlando Reusable Bag System shall:
 * Automatically manage supply of reusable bags in circulation
-  * Track location of each bag, as well as its condition
+  * Track location of each bag (both geographical location and which customer currently has which bag), as well as its condition
   * Clean used bags to reduce threats to health due to bacteria
   * Detect amount of bags needed by each store and deliver required number of bags
   * Detect when bags are at the end of their life cycle and remove them from circulation by composting them